erichonorez/notes/microservice_architecture_is_not_a_software_development_approach.md

 A major goal of the microservice architecture style is the capability of each small service to evolve autonomously.
 Each service has its own release planning and versionning.

 An application only exists to solve its end users problems.
-When composed of distributed system an application's version is equal to the set of all versions of all microservices used.
+When composed of distributed systems an application's version is equal to the set of all versions of all microservices involved.

-If your microservice pass the acceptance test with some version of its dependencies would it be still ok in the production environment where the versions of your dependenances are not the same?
+If your microservices pass the acceptance tests with some versions of its dependencies would it be still ok in the production environment where the versions of your dependenances are not the same?
 The key thing is how in a microservices environment you deal with services dependencies, their versionning and their release.

 The worst case is to solve this problem by creating a monolithic-distributed application where all of your microservices are release together and push togerther in production.
 It is totally against the microservice phylosophy.

 Probably some practices like agile acceptance testing, consumer-driven contract and continous delivery could solve (at least partially) the problem.

 However in order to apply these practices you have to have the culture of automation.

 ### Evolving APIs